leeonsoft/zerver/README.md

 ### Filter
 Filter will be called before any Handler, and it's only filter Handler, not WebSocketHandler, it accept Request, Response, FilterChain. all matched filters will be packed as a FilterChain, to continue process http request, you must call FilterChain.Filter(Request, Response), otherwise, process is stoped.

+URL variable values will not be catched for Filter, unless it use the same route prefix with Handler, otherwise, it should not access URLVarIndexer.

 Execute sequence of filters is early route first, in one route, it's early added first.